falcosecurity/falco/README.md

 ## Getting Started with Falco

-Carefully review and follow the [official guide and documentation](https://falco.org/docs/getting-started/).
+Carefully review and follow the [Official Documentation](https://falco.org/docs/install-operate/).

 Considerations and guidance for Falco adopters: